 3. Jostling With Platforms like TikTok to Build a Loyal User Base

 Popular social media sites like Instagram, TikTok, and others have assumed the role of being a portal for social commerce.
-Further, eMarketer predicted that the number of social commerce users in the US would expand from 80 million in 2020 to 96 million in 2022—a stunning 25% increase in just two years—making up 36% of all internet users in the country.
+Further, eMarketer predicted that the number of social commerce users in the US would expand from 80 million in 2020 to 96 million in 2022—a stunning 25% increase in just two years—making up 36% of all internet consumers in the country.

 Legacy brands find it challenging to grow their customer base and compete with digital-native brands, which are incredibly common on these platforms.